 Last Friday, I had the opportunity to sit on the Kairos Society’s 5th Annual Global Summit panel on 3D printing alongside Stratasys and GE.
 In the audience were an incredible group of young entrepreneurs.
-During the course of the panel, several interesting opportunites emerged which relate directly to our business at Dragon Innovation.
+During the course of the panel, several interesting opportunities emerged which relate directly to our business at Dragon Innovation.

 One such opportunity is the ability to build in small batches.